-

 PDPL

 Royal Decree M/19 of 9/2/1443H (16 September 2021) approving Resolution No. 98 dated 7/2/1443H (14 September 2021) The Personal Data Protection Law (“PDPL”) is the main data protection law in KSA.
-PDPL takes effect on 23 March 2022 and there is a compliance grace-period of one year until 23 March 2023.
-Further implementing regulations are due to be published in advance of the effective date.
+It is now fully in force, with implementing regulations updated in 2023.
 The PDPL requires controllers to adopt appropriate security measures for personal data akin to the risk-based obligation contained in the GDPR.

 Cybersecurity